CRISP: CTSI’s Research Initiative for Special Populations

 What Are Special Populations?

 The term “special populations” refers to groups or communities of individuals that are routinely underrepresented in biomedical research.
 A variety of complex factors contribute to this discrepancy.
-Concerns about unnecessary risks means that some populations, such as pregnant and nursing women, fetuses, and neonates, are often explicitly excluded from studies.
-Similarly, working with some populations can present investigators with additional regulatory questions to address, e.g. informed consent requirements for individuals with mental disabilities, or ensuring that research participation is voluntary if working with prisoners.
+Concerns about unnecessary risks means that some populations—such as pregnant and nursing women, fetuses, and neonates—are often explicitly excluded from studies.
+Similarly, working with some populations can present investigators with additional regulatory questions to address (e.g., informed consent requirements for individuals with cognitive disabilities, or ensuring that research participation is voluntary if working with prisoners).
 While the concerns are legitimate, they can subtly influence study design and participant recruitment.

-For an overview of the need for greater equality in research participation, please see the following article from JAMA.
+For an overview of the need for greater equality in research participation, please see this article from JAMA.
 It provides an excellent overview of the need for greater equality in research participation, the challenges involved in reversing the trend, and recommendations for alternative study designs.